 Areas of Interest

-Dr. Allen Chiang graduated Magna Cum Laude with a Bachelor of Arts degree from Brown University.
-He received his Doctor of Medicine degree from the New York University School of Medicine, where he was elected to the Alpha Omega Alpha Medical Honor Society.
-Dr. Chiang completed an internship at Scripps Mercy Hospital in San Diego and a residency in ophthalmology at the prestigious Jules Stein Eye Institute at UCLA, where he was dually recognized with the Jules Stein Resident Award for Excellence in Surgery and Clinical Research.
-He then completed a two-year retina fellowship at Wills Eye Hospital in Philadelphia and was the recipient of the William Tasman, MD Outstanding Fellow Award.
+Dr. Allen Chiang graduated Magna Cum Laude from Brown University.
+He received his M.D. from the New York University School of Medicine with distinction and selection into the Alpha Omega Alpha Medical Honor Society.
+He then completed a transitional internship at Scripps Mercy Hospital in San Diego, the oldest hospital and one of the best in that region.
+Thereafter, he completed a residency in ophthalmology at the prestigious Stein Eye Institute at the University of California at Los Angeles (UCLA), perennially the #1 eye hospital in the western US.
+At UCLA, his performance was dually recognized with the Stein Resident Awards for Surgical Excellence and Clinical Research.
+He then completed a two-year medical and surgical retina fellowship at Wills Eye Hospital in Philadelphia and was the recipient of the William Tasman, MD Outstanding Fellow Award.

 American Board of Ophthalmology 2010

 Residency: Jules Stein Eye Institute, UCLA – 2009

 Medical School: New York University School of Medicine – 2005